Top 12 Venture Capital Firms for Marketplace Startups

 8. Tech Square Ventures

-The firm’s portfolio shows a strong focus on companies solving complex problems for enterprise and government clients.
-Notable investments include Coros, whose technology was used to track COVID-19 vaccine distribution, and Moth + Flame, a VR training platform adopted by the U.S. Air Force.
+The firm’s portfolio indicates a focus on companies that gain traction with large-scale enterprise and government clients.
+Notable investments include Moth + Flame, a VR training platform adopted by the U.S. Air Force, and Coros, whose technology was used to monitor COVID-19 vaccine distribution.

-- Industries of focus: Enterprise, Marketplace, Platform Technology, Logistics
+- Industries of focus: Enterprise, Marketplace, Platform Tech, Logistics, IoT

 - Founded: 2014